JooYoo/swiftui-st-backup/README.md

 Each of the mini-apps has its own branch.
 Clicking the app title go to the corresponding branch.
 I summarized the app development detail in the branch README.
 If I followed a tutorial to implement the app.
 I will write the resource in the branch README, otherwise, 👨🏻‍💻 can be found in the front of the mini-app title.
 It means I built it by myself.

 ## Todos
-- [ ] build more apps
+- [x] complete the READMEs of the previous projects
-- [ ] complete the READMEs of the previous projects
+- [ ] SwiftUI x Animation
 - [ ] to be a Junior iOS Developer

 ## Single View